Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 * A data source must be attached to the notebook while the container is _Stopped_.
 * Stop the container anytime you make changes to the data source, such as updating Account Details or Credentials.
 * `ProgrammingError: 000606 (57P03): No active warehouse selected in the current session.
 Select an active warehouse with the 'use warehouse' command.`
- * Resolution: Stop container > Un-comment code to set warehouse, `USE WAREHOUSE <warehouse name>`
+ * Resolution: Stop container > Uncomment code to set warehouse, `USE WAREHOUSE <warehouse name>`
 * `ProgrammingError: 251005: User is empty.`
  * Resolution: Stop container > Check to make sure the Username value was saved successfully in Step 3

 <!-- ------------------------ -->
-## Install and Import Python Libaries
+## Install and Import Python Libraries
 Duration: 5

 ### Overview